Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Displaced Vertex Constraints at FCC-ee

 \subsection{EFT Operators}

 The following benchmark scenarios are taken in this analysis.
-As discussed in Sec.~\ref{sec:ff_monophoton}, the \textit{diagonal} four-fermion and effective $Z$ coefficients in Eq.~\eqref{eq:diagonal} cannot induce decays of $N_2$ in the $V_{\alpha N_i} = 0$ limit, and therefore are not considered further here.
-Likewise, the coefficients of the operators in Eq.~\eqref{eq:two-light} containing two active neutrino fields cannot be probed by DV searches.
-Therefore, we only consider the \textit{off-diagonal} four-fermion and effective $Z$ coefficients in Eqs.~\eqref{eq:off-diagonal} and~\eqref{eq:one-light-one-heavy} and the effective $W^\pm$ coefficients in Eq.~\eqref{eq:one-light-one-heavy}.
-For the off-diagonal coefficients involving $N_1$ and $N_2$ in Eq.~\eqref{eq:off-diagonal}, we consider three mass splitting ratios; $\delta = 0.1$, $0.5$, and $1$.
-The results for $\delta = 1$ are equally applicable for the coefficients of the off-diagonal operators containing an active neutrino and $N_2$ in Eq.~\eqref{eq:one-light-one-heavy}.
+As discussed in Sec.~\ref{sec:ff_monophoton}, the diagonal four-fermion and effective $Z$ interaction WCs in Eq.~\eqref{eq:diagonal} cannot induce decays of $N_2$ in the $V_{\alpha N_i} = 0$ limit, and therefore are not considered further here.
+Likewise, the WCs of the operators in Eq.~\eqref{eq:two-light} containing two active neutrino fields cannot be probed by DV searches.
+Therefore, we only consider the off-diagonal four-fermion and effective $Z$ interaction WCs in Eqs.~\eqref{eq:off-diagonal} and~\eqref{eq:one-light-one-heavy} and the effective $W^\pm$ interaction WCs in Eq.~\eqref{eq:one-light-one-heavy}.
+For the off-diagonal WCs involving $N_1$ and $N_2$ in Eq.~\eqref{eq:off-diagonal}, we consider three mass splitting ratios; $\delta = 0.1$, $0.5$, and $1$.
+The results for $\delta = 1$ are equally applicable for the WCs of the off-diagonal operators containing an active neutrino and $N_2$ in Eq.~\eqref{eq:one-light-one-heavy}.